robjustice/Apple3SAM/README.md

 ##Todo
 The Driver is a little on the large side.
 I have implemented some extra buffers to simplify the porting process and to get it working.
 It would be nice to modify the code to remove these, it would trim at least 512bytes of the driver.

+Another option might have been to make this an invokable module rather than a driver.